 Applicators - for the EID tags, you MUST use the red Allflex Universal Total Tagger with the red blunt pin.
 You must remove the black plastic insert from the base of the jaws.
-The blue insert must also be removed if you are using the new, gray, UTT3S Allflex taggers provided to counties in 2023.

 Placement of the EID tag in the applicator - The beef tags have a bump on the tag that is caused by the coil of wire.
-There is an arrow (line) on the other side of the tag.
-Place this to the top of the applicator when loading the tag. \ See the pictures on the reverse side.
+There in an arrow (line) on the other side of the tag.
+Place this to the top of the applicator when loading the tag.
+See the pictures on the reverse side.